-What Is Furosemide, and What Are the Risks of Abuse?
+What Is Furosemide and What Are the Risks of Misuse?

 The cardiovascular system is meant to absorb some fluctuations in pressure.
 When people engage in a strenuous activity and the heart works harder, blood moves through the body very quickly.
 That speed comes with an increase in pressure.
 Just as a garden hose feels firm when the water from the spigot is on and running, and it feels slack when the water is turned off, blood vessels are also meant to tense and relax when flow levels change.